 1) VEC-100 (Figure 1): An epithelial tissue containing epithelial VEC cells,

-2) VLC-100 (Figure 1): A patented epithelial tissue containing epithelial VEC and immuno-competent dendritic cells,
+2) VLC-100 (Figure 1): An epithelial tissue containing epithelial VEC and immuno-competent dendritic cells,

 Figure 5: HIV-1 infection of VLC-100 tissue following topical exposure (24hr) to 60,000 CPM of HIV-1 ADA or NL4-3 virus.
 After exposure, tissues were washed 3X and then cultured for an additional 24 hr.
 Cellular DNA was then extracted and HIV-1 transcripts were detected using HIV-1 gag specific primer pairs.

 Figure 6: RT PCR showing Toll-like Receptor (TLR) expression for: A) organotypic vaginal-ectocervical (VEC) tissue model and B) Human cervical tissue explant.

 Microbicide Testing, STD Infection Research, Feminine Hygiene, Inflammation, Drug Delivery

 EpiVaginal provides an in vitro research tool both for feminine product safety testing and for the study of HIV-1 and other sexually transmitted diseases.
 Its tissue structure and cellular physiology closely parallel in vivo vaginal epithelial tissue, making it ideal for toxicology and efficacy testing, as well as a tool for biological research.
 Browse our reference library to see how researchers have used our EpiVaginal tissue in these areas of study.

 Kits: The EpiVaginal kit VEC-100 contains 24 tissues, VEC-112 contains 12 tissues and VEC-606 contains 6 tissues.
 (Tissue “kits” contain tissues, a small amount of culture medium, and plasticware; contact MatTek for specific kit contents.)